Revolux/Revoswitcher/ccminer/README.txt

                           x17         use to mine X17
                           x17         use to mine X17
                           vanilla     use to mine Vanilla (Blake256)
+                          veltor      use to mine VeltorCoin
                           whirlpool   use to mine Joincoin
-                          zr5         use to mine ZiftrCoin
+                          wildkeccak  use to mine Boolberry (Stratum only) zr5         use to mine ZiftrCoin

   -d, --devices         gives a comma separated list of CUDA device IDs